-A conversation with our experts abroad is an extension of our popular Meet our expert series!
-Here, you will get the chance to meet our talented colleagues that are based in Switzerland, France and the US and are driving Solvias' success.
-In this interview, Alexander Beck (Head of Large Molecules Services at Solvias, Switzerland) reveals what triggered him to study science, describes Solvias' growth over the year, paints an honest picture of the workplace culture and shares some his team's biggest achievements!
+In this brand new Meet our expert series, you will get the chance to meet our talented colleagues based in Switzerland, France and the US that are driving Solvias' success.
+In this interview, Alexander Beck (Head of Large Molecules Services at Solvias, Switzerland) reveals what triggered him to study science, describes Solvias' growth over the years, paints an honest picture of the workplace culture and shares some of his team's biggest achievements!

 What initially piqued your interest in science?